 Taste the Area’s Best Beers and Wines

-Cape May Brewing Company keeps expanding at its tasting room next to the Cape May Airport with brews like “Mop Water” (an ultra-spiced brown ale perfect for autumn) and “Honey Porter” (made with local Jersey honey).
-Beach Haus Brewery in Belmar brews a few beers specifically for the off-season including “Winter Rental Black Lager”, “Station 2 Station Porter”, and “Krampus Spiced Ale”.
+Cape May Brewing Company keeps things interesting at its tasting room inside the Cape May Airport with brews like the fruity “The Bog Cranberry Shandy” and “Honey Porter” (made with local Jersey honey).
+Beach Haus Brewery in Belmar makes a few beers specifically for the off-season including “Winter Rental Black Lager,” “Pumptoberfest," and “Krampus Spiced Ale.”

-The Cape May County Zoo is home to more than 500 animals and a new Tree-to-Tree ropes course for adults and children 7 and older.
+The Cape May County Park & Zoo is home to more than 550 animals and a Tree-to-Tree Adventure Park ropes course for adults and children 7 and older.
 (While the zoo is free and open every day but Christmas, the ropes course is pricey and requires reservations.)

-Jersey Shore Alpacas, just north of Cape May, is open to visitors on Saturdays from 10 a.m. to 4 p.m.
-There you can feed an alpaca with a carrot from your own mouth, if that sort of thing appeals to you.
-Watch out for the spit even if you’re just feeding them from your hand.
+Jersey Shore Alpacas, just north of Cape May, is open to visitors on Saturdays from March to December.
+There you can feed carrots to the alpacas; watch out for the spit even if you’re just feeding them from your hand.

-Jenkinson’s Aquarium in Point Pleasant is open year-round with educational programs, events, and watchable feedings of seals, penguins, and Atlantic sharks.
-The Wetlands Institute in Stone Harbor provides education about the important marsh landscape and offers the opportunity to adopt terrapins and horseshoe crabs as well as live-feeds of osprey nests and other areas of the wetlands.
+Jenkinson’s Aquarium in Point Pleasant Beach is open year-round with educational programs, events, and watchable feedings of seals, penguins, and Atlantic sharks.
+The Wetlands Institute in Stone Harbor provides education about the important marsh landscape and offers the opportunity to adopt terrapins (small turtles) and horseshoe crabs.
 Whale-watching tours in Cape May continue for most of the off-season as the Delaware Bay is home to the fish that humpback and finback whales love to eat.

 Visit America’s Oldest Roadside Attraction

-In Margate, just minutes south of Atlantic City, lives Lucy the Elephant, a six-story tall wooden and tin elephant that has been charming visitors since 1881.
-For $8 (or $4 for kids 3-12), walk up the stairwell in her legs, tour her belly, and look at the ocean through her eyes.
+In Margate, just minutes south of Atlantic City, lives Lucy the Elephant, a six-story tall wooden and tin elephant that has been charming visitors since 1881 and is listed on the National Park Registry of Historical Landmarks.
+Walk up the stairwell in her legs, tour her belly, and look at the ocean through her eyes.
 Learn about the history of the attraction including when she was moved two times from different locations within Margate and when she became a tavern and a speakeasy.

 Climb a Lighthouse

 For sweeping ocean views and a history lesson on the way up, climb one of New Jersey’s many historic lighthouses.
-Cape May’s 199 steps provide views of the Atlantic Ocean and the Delaware Bay.
-The Hereford Inlet Lighthouse in North Wildwood is paired with an interesting lighthouse-keeping museum.
-The Sandy Hook lighthouse has been in service since 1764 and has an incredible history as the oldest working lighthouse in the United States.
+Cape May Lighthouse's 199 steps provide views of the Atlantic Ocean and the Delaware Bay.
+The Hereford Inlet Lighthouse in North Wildwood is paired with an interesting lighthouse-keeping museum which has guided tours.
+The Sandy Hook Lighthouse, in service since 1764, has an incredible history as the oldest working lighthouse in the United States.

 Go for a Dip in the Ocean

 While most people prefer to dip their toes in the ocean when the water is warm, thousands of people jump into the bitter-cold winter waters at events throughout the off-season.
 Many beach towns’ Polar Bear Plunge events are fundraisers for various charities and celebrated with after-parties.
-Brigantine’s event is on New Year’s Day, and Long Beach Island’s plunge is typically Superbowl weekend.
+Brigantine’s festivities are on New Year’s Day and include live music and costume contests, and Long Beach Island’s Super Plunge Sunday is typically Superbowl weekend.

 In order to draw crowds in the off-season, Jersey Shore towns host several unique events.
-Each spring, Ocean City hosts a “Doo Dah Parade” with marching bands, floats, and a procession of 500 basset hounds.
-The parade is held in coordination with the Mr. Mature America Pageant later that evening at the Ocean City Music Pier, hosted in 2017 by Regis Philbin.
-Long Beach Island’s Chowderfest in the fall is a way to say goodbye to the summer while also sampling chowders from over a dozen local restaurants.
-Also on Long Beach Island is the popular Ship Bottom Christmas Parade and Christmas Craft Show.
+Each spring, Ocean City hosts a “Doo Dah Parade” with marching bands, floats, and a procession of basset hounds.
+Long Beach Island’s Chowderfest in the fall is a way to say goodbye to the summer while also sampling chowders from over a dozen local restaurants and other participants.
+Also on Long Beach Island is the popular Ship Bottom Christmas Parade.